Professor Anne Holtrop, assistant Cecilia Marzullo

 Our society increasingly demands controlled, standardised comfort: the building envelope separates indoor and outdoor climates and ecologies; the vapour barrier keeps window openings airtight and ensuries the high performance of thermal insulation.
 In turn, the pesticide-applied plaster prevents mould growth on the façade.

 Seen in a wider territorial frame, analogous to its role for architecture, the control of water following the Industrial Revolution has been crucial to the creation of modern rationalised landscapes we now inhabit.
 It appears however that the modern mentalities and techniques of control of water have reached their limits.
 Today, water stands at the centre of the most urgent environmental challenges—from the melting glaciers, increasing droughts and floods and the demand for (green) hydroenergy, to the struggles over water pollution and access to water sources, water is becoming increasingly precious, scarce and politicised.
+This diploma offers a possibility to reimagine the notion of durability by reconsidering our fraught relationship with water.
+In a movement from hydrophobic to hydroscopic design of buildings and environments, we will embrace the fundamental and unique characteristics of water and its influence on the changing states of matter and ecologies in the territory and architecture.

 The sites we will study and travel to are situated in the Valais on the slopes of Jungfraujoch, from the summit to the underground lake of St. Leonard.
 Following the trail of water, we will encounter extraordinary places—convergence of glaciers, geological formations, an ancient alpine pilgrimage route, a water reservoir and a dam, rare crystal and mineral sites, riverbed movements, an active gypsum quarry and a salt mine, a 3000-meter-deep hydrothermal borehole, and the largest underground lake of Europe.